Serbia: Transport

 Serbia has a strategic transportation location since the country's backbone, Morava Valley, represents the easiest land route from continental Europe to Asia Minor and the Near East.

 Serbian road network carries the bulk of traffic in the country.
 Total length of roads is 45419 km of which 962 km are "class-IA state roads" (i.e. motorways); 4517 km are "class-IB state roads" (national roads); 10941 km are "class-II state roads" (regional roads) and 23780 km are "municipal roads".
 The road network, except for the most of class-IA roads, are of comparatively lower quality to the Western European standards because of lack of financial resources for their maintenance in the last 20 years.

 Over 300 km of new motorways were constructed in the last decade and additional 154 km are currently under construction: A5 motorway (from north of Kruševac to Čačak) and 31 km-long segment of A2 (between Čačak and Požega).
 Coach transport is very extensive: almost every place in the country is connected by bus, from largest cities to the villages; in addition there are international routes (mainly to countries of Western Europe with large Serb diaspora).
 Routes, both domestic and international, are served by more than hundred intercity coach services, biggest of which are Lasta and Niš-Ekspres.
-As of 2025, there were 1,999,771 registered passenger cars or 1 passenger car per 3.5 inhabitants.
+As of 2025, there were 2,476,419 registered passenger cars in the country.

-Serbia has 3819 km of rail tracks, of which 1279 km are electrified and 283 km are double-track railroad.
-The major rail hub is Belgrade (and to a lesser degree Niš), while the most important railroads include: Belgrade–Subotica–Budapest (Hungary) (currently upgraded to high-speed status), Belgrade–Bar (Montenegro), Belgrade–Šid–Zagreb (Croatia)/Belgrade–Niš–Sofia (Bulgaria) (part of Pan-European Corridor X), and Niš–Thessaloniki (Greece).
-Some 75 km (46 mi) of new high-speed rail line between Belgrade and Novi Sad was opened in 2022 and additional 108 km (67 mi) from Novi Sad to Subotica and border with Hungary are currently under construction and due to open in 2025.
+Serbia has 3819 km of rail tracks, of which 1279 km are electrified and 283 km are double-track railway.
+The major rail hub is Belgrade (and to a lesser degree Niš), while the most important railways include: Belgrade–Subotica–Budapest (Hungary) (currently upgraded to high-speed status), Belgrade–Bar (Montenegro), Belgrade–Šid–Zagreb (Croatia)/Belgrade–Niš–Sofia (Bulgaria) (part of Pan-European Corridor X), and Niš–Thessaloniki (Greece).
+The continuation of the line, which will connect Belgrade with Budapest, Hungary, is currently under construction and is expected to open in 2026.
 Construction work for 212 km-long prolongation of the high-speed rail line to the south, to the city of Niš, is set to commence in 2024 and with its planned completion by the end of the decade four of country's five largest cities will be connected by the high-speed rail lines.
 Rail services are operated by Srbija Voz (passenger transport) and Srbija Kargo (freight transport).

 There are three airports with regular passenger services reaching over 6 million passengers in 2022 with Belgrade Nikola Tesla Airport serving bulk of it, being a hub of flagship carrier Air Serbia which flies to 80 destinations in 32 countries (including intercontinental flights to New York City, Chicago and Tianjin) and carried 2.75 million passengers in 2022.